inyong37/Study/VI. Language/iv. C++/C++.md

 It can convert(cast) A type to B type, it has to use right cast.

 #### `const_cast`
-It removes or grant constantity to expression.
-It rarley used to grant constantity to expression.
+It removes or grant constness to expression.
+It rarley used to grant constness to expression.

 #### `reinterpret_cast`
 It can convert/cast any type of pointer to any type of pointer, for example, pointer to integer or integer to pointer, everything is possible.

 #### `static_cast`
+It is basic cast as having same meaning and same ability to convert/cast as C style cast.
+It has limit as can't convert/cast struct type to int/double or float to pointer, and can't remove constness.
+It's name is because it checks its' type at moment of compile not at run-time.

 #### `dynamic_cast`